-To simulate attrition between grains during saltation, while isolating the effects of impact energy on mass attrition, we examine the amount of mass lost due to collisions between two grains.
-Our experiment bears some similarity to the Charpy impact test Leis (2013) - a standard technique for measuring the energy absorbed by a material (typically metal) in producing fracture - but has modified boundary conditions and geometry to better approximate binary bed-load collisions.
-Although collisions in water can be viscously damped, for sufficiently large grains ($> 10^{-2}$ m) these collisions are semi-elastic and independent of the fluid (Schmeeckle et al., 2001).
-Therefore, since our main goals are to determine the energy scaling of impact attrition and the sizes of attrition products, we conduct the experiments in air instead of water for simplicity.
-The impact energies applied are comparable to those observed in nature (Kodama, 1994b).
-Experiments are conducted using a double pendulum housed within a transparent tank to allow for the collection of the products of attrition (Fig. 1).
-Rock samples are attached to threaded rods within the tank by gluing flat-faced nuts to the top of each sample.
+- To simulate attrition between grains during saltation, while isolating the effects of impact energy on mass attrition, we examine 120 the amount of mass lost during a single collision event between two grains.
+Although collisions in water can be viscously damped, for sufficiently large grains (> 10^{-2} m) these collisions are semi-elastic and independent of the fluid (Schmeeckle et al., 2001).
+Therefore, since our main goal is to determine the energy scaling of impact attrition, we conduct the experiments in air instead of water for simplicity.
+The impact energies applied are comparable to those observed in nature.
+Experiments are conducted using a "Newton's-cradle" style double pendulum housed within a transparent tank to allow for the collection - of the products of attrition (Fig. 1).
+Rock samples are attached to threaded rods within the tank by gluing flat-faced nuts to the 125 top of each sample.
 The rod with the impacting grain is lifted by a motor and then released once it reaches a desired height, colliding with the stationary target grain.
 After the collision, a braking system steadies the target grain while the motor lifts the impacting grain again for the next collision.
 Both rods containing impacting and target grains are able to rotate freely in either direction, allowing attrition to occur evenly around the entire rock sample.
-To test the randomness of the grain rotation, we filmed approximately 450 collisions between two test grains, recording the location of impact on both the impacting and target grains.
+To test the randomness of the grain rotation, - we filmed approximately 450 collisions between two test grains, recording the location of impact on both the impacting and 130 target grains.
 The distribution of impact locations indicates that the collisions occur preferentially on high curvature regions of the protruding corners, as expected from geometric chipping theory (Firey, 1974; Domokos et al., 2014) (Fig. 2), but are otherwise uniformly distributed around each grain.
 Grains are collided for a set interval of impacts, which increases throughout the experiment from 50 to 10,000.
-After each set of collisions, the masses of both the impacting and target grains are measured using a microbalance to determine the amount of mass lost due to attrition.
+After each set of collisions, the masses of both the impacting and target grains are measured 135 using a microbalance to determine the amount of mass lost due to attrition.